A4 L dot purple

 We take this kind of complaint very seriously and encourage you to report inappropriate behaviour of any kind from staff, students or members of the community, including harassment, bullying, discrimination and sexual misconduct.

-The College understands that formally reporting an incident is not something that everyone wishes to do; it can take time and energy, and sometimes includes sharing very personal information.
+We understand that formally reporting an incident is not something that everyone wishes to do; it can take time and energy, and sometimes includes sharing very personal information.
 Therefore, this option enables you to anonymously record this type of behaviour.
 The information you provide will be collated and analysed to help monitor the incidents that take place, identify any patterns, direct resources to areas where there may be problems and plan interventions and initiatives as required.

 To make an anonymous report, click the link below to the RH Be Heard anonymous report form.